 ALSC Spectrum Scholarship

 *ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for a third year.
 Her contribution will support a student through the 2017-2018 school term and provide for a follow-up grant for a Spectrum Scholar alumnus entering the final semester of work in the Fall of 2016, including discretionary funds to use towards job interviews.

-In 2010, ALSC expanded its committment to the Spectrum Scholarship Program.
-ALSC sponsors one Spectrum Scholar each year through the Frederic G. Melcher Endowment.
+In 2010, ALSC expanded its commitment to the Spectrum Scholarship Program.
+As of 2018, ALSC sponsors two Spectrum Scholars each year through the Frederic G. Melcher Endowment.
 The ALSC Spectrum Scholar is awarded to a Spectrum applicant who expresses an interest in library service to children.
 Since its founding, Spectrum has provided more than 600 scholarships to qualified applicants enrolled in an ALA-accredited graduate program in library and information studies or an ALA-recognized NCATE School Library Media program.

 Congratulations to the 2017-2018 ALSC Spectrum Scholarship recipients!